Guidelines used by self-employment Section in Waterford

 - limited Illness Benefit (up to 52 weeks)

-- Treatment Benefit, including dental, optical and aural benefits for themselves and their dependant spouses.
+- Treatment Benefit, for their dependant spouse/civil partner.

 The rate of Class P contribution is 4% of income, subject to the income ceiling applied to self employed contributors.
 This contribution is additional to the normal Class S payment made by the contributor.
 In order to remain a Class P contributor a person must continue to be liable for Class S PRSI and ensure that all payments due are up to date.

-A person, other than a company director, who becomes self employed must register with the Revenue Commissioners.
-They should contact their local tax office which will register them under the self assessment system for tax and PRSI.
+A person, other than a company director, who becomes self-employed must register with the Revenue Commissioners.
+They should contact their local tax office which will register them under the self assessment system for tax, USC and PRSI.

-Where there is doubt with regard to a persons insurability status the case should be referred to Scope Section (01) 704 3000 of this Department.
+Where there is doubt with regard to a person's insurability status the case should be referred to Scope Section (01) 704 3000 of this Department for formal determination.

 These refunds are administered by Client Eligibility Services, LoCall 1890 690 690.

-It should be remembered that these refunds are repayable to the Department if the recipient subsequently becomes eligible for either a State Pension contributory or State Pension non contributory.
+It should be remembered that these refunds are repayable to the Department if the recipient subsequently becomes eligible for either a future State Pension contributory or State Pension non contributory payment.

 13) Voluntary contributions

-Self employed persons who are not liable to pay PRSI in any year may, subject to meeting certain conditions, be eligible to become a voluntary contributor.
+Self employed persons who are not liable to pay PRSI in any year may, subject to meeting certain conditions, may be eligible to become a voluntary contributor.
 See voluntary contributions for full details.
-Information leaflet
+Information leaflet SW 8 also refers

 14) Where to get more information?

-For more information on PRSI for the self-employed, contact your local social welfare office or Self-Employment Section at:
+For more information on PRSI for the self-employed, contact your local Intreo Centre, you local Branch Office or Client Eligibility Services at:

 Client Eligibility Services